 In short, that is the history of how Ritalin came to be popularized so pervasively.2

-What are the Side Effects of Ritalin?
+Side Effects of Ritalin?

 The side effects of Ritalin include sudden death, heart attack, stroke, suicide, and many others.
 And yes, these happen even to children as well as to adults.